pantphot/thesis/README.md

 ros2 run nettools nettools_plotter.py latency
 ```
 ## face_detection package
-If you want to run the face detection algorithm on the publisher side:
+If you want to run the face detection algorithm on the publisher side:<br />
 In terminal A run:
 ```
 ros2 run face_detection detection_publisher